RazvanGolan/Kaya-API-Explorer/README.md

 2. **Analyzes Actions**: Examines public methods and their HTTP attributes
 3. **Extracts Metadata**: Gathers information about parameters, return types, and routing
 4. **Generates Documentation**: Creates a JSON representation of your API
-5. **Serves UI**: Provides a beautiful web interface to explore the documentation
+5. **Serves UI**: Provides a beautiful web interface to explore the documentation and interact with the endpoints

 ## API Information Captured